eakova/PRISM-9/README.md

 ## Contributing

-What industry are you in?
-I'd love to hear what AI governance challenges you're facing.
+If you're building AI pipelines and running into similar problems, check it out.
+Contributions welcome.
 Open an issue or submit a PR!

 **Tags:** `#AI` `#PromptEngineering` `#LLM` `#OpenSource` `#AIGovernance` `#EnterpriseAI` `#Healthcare` `#LegalTech` `#FinTech` `#MarTech`